 Unconference = A facilitated, participant-driven event centered on a specific topic

 This is not your typical conference.
-An unconference engages participants without a formal agenda.
-Instead an unconference encourages attendees to organize their own agenda and action plans and talking up these achievements.
+An unconference engages participants without a formal agenda, instead encouraging attendees to organize their own agenda and action plans and talking up these achievements.

-We use the unconference approach for Planeta.com’s tentpole event: Responsible Travel Week.
+Planeta.com uses the unconference approach for our tentpole event: Responsible Travel Week.
 There is some structure, but the content, the substance of the dialogue and conversations is generated by the participants themselves.

 Conferences and Unconferences